fongelias/WeatherPWA/README.md

 ### Manifest
 The manifest enables app install banners when the user visits the page twice within a small window of time.
 It also specifies icons for use when it is installed.

+### Push Messaging (Not Implemented)
+The use of [push](https://developers.google.com/web/fundamentals/getting-started/codelabs/push-notifications/) will allow the app to notify the user when certain events occur, and also feel more like a native application.

 ### IndexedDB (IDB) (Not Implemented)
 The use of indexedDB allows the app to run offline with data loaded from a previous session.